migoya2020/pywebviewBet365app/README.md

 The Frontend uses ```https://pywebview.flowrl.com/``` as a GUI and Python websockets as a Backend.

 **UPDATE: Bet365.com changed their websockets in January 2022.
-So the App will not surrently load the Tournaments.
+So the App will not currently load the Tournaments.
 However, am currenlty working on a new backend, so check back soon.**

 **See it in action**